search Where Thought Leaders go for Growth

 By Jennifer Montérémal

-From a blocked printer output to an application that's out of service, there are many incidents of varying degrees of criticality that your IT system may experience.
-Hence the importance of implementing an incident management process.
+From a blocked printer output to an application that's out of service, your IT system is subject to numerous incidents of varying degrees of criticality.
+That's why it's so important to set up an effective incident management process.

 But how can you ensure the performance of your incident management procedure?
-What resolution steps should you define, and how should you determine the roles of each player in your process?
-Is it possible to provide a satisfactory solution for the user, in line with your SLA (Service Level Agreement), and within reasonable timescales?
+What resolution steps should be defined?
+Is it possible to provide a satisfactory solution for the user, in line with your SLA, and within a reasonable timeframe?

-To help you achieve greater efficiency and consistency, Appvizer's article explains the principles and stages of the ITIL framework, and reminds you of the benefits to be gained from this way of working.
+In this article, Appvizer explains the principles and steps to follow, based on the ITIL framework, and reminds you of the benefits to be gained from this method of working.

 What is IT incident management?

-A project developed in the 1980s by the British Office of Government Commerce, ITIL is a set of documents listing the best practices to be applied in managing IT services on a broad basis.
-The aim is to provide methodological support for professionals, with the intention of continuous improvement.
+This project, developed in the 1980s by the British Office of Government Commerce, is a set of documents listing the best practices to be applied in the management of IT services on a broad scale.
+The aim is to provide methodological support for professionals, with a view to continuous improvement.

 The ITIL process covers several themes (organization of the information system, configuration management, change management, etc.), including incident management, specified as follows: